rajivghandi767/home-lab-infrastructure/services/apps/portfolio-website/README.md

 ## Notes

-- This is a separate Git repository - do not commit it as part of home-lab-infrastructure
+- This is a separate Git repository - do not commit it as part of homelab-iac
 - See the main repository for detailed setup and deployment instructions